-Once the loan closes, it will require ongoing administration, or servicing, until it’s paid off, so many lenders transfer mortgages to loan servicing companies.
-Your closing documents may indicate that your loan is to be transferred, or, you may be notified after closing.
+Once the loan closes, it will require ongoing administration, or servicing, until it’s paid off, so many lenders transfer it to a mortgage servicing company.
+Your closing documents may indicate that your loan is to be transferred or you may be notified of the transfer after closing.

 What do mortgage servicers do?

-Mortgages servicers pick up where mortgage lenders leave off.
-Once you close on a mortgage, the servicer takes over the ongoing administration of the loan, including:
+The mortgage loan servicer picks up where the mortgage lender leaves off.
+Once the loan is transferred, the servicer takes over the ongoing administration of the loan.

 - Taking and processing payments